kd3n1z/simple-unity-notifications/README.md

 #### Scheduling

-To schedule a notification, use the `SetNotification` method provided by the `NotificationsManager`.
+To schedule a notification, use the `ScheduleNotification` method provided by the `NotificationsManager`.
 This method allows you to create notifications by specifying a unique identifier, title, content text, and the time at which the notification should fire.
 The notification time can be set using either a `DateTime` object or a **UTC Unix timestamp (in seconds)**.
 Additionally, you can specify Android icons.

 -   `uniqueId` (string): A unique identifier for the notification.
 -   `title` (string): The title displayed at the top of the notification.